Sumitshah00/h4ck1nsta/README.md

 `python jack.py`

-Follow the prompts to enter the your `telegram chat id` and `telegram bot token` so that this script can save all the username , connected mail and if there is a bio and posts u can directly see them on your telegram bot , the script will:
+Follow the prompts to enter the your `telegram chat id` and `telegram bot token` so that this script can save all the username , connected mail and if there is a bio and posts u can directly see them on your telegram bot ,
-Search for usernames based on the provided names
-Check if the usernames are one-letter longer than their corresponding names Attempt to reset the password to see if a reset email is sent to a yahoo or gmail address Check if the email address is uncreated (not taken)

 # SCREENSHOTS & TUTORIAL

 ![Screenshot_2024-06-04_21_02_44](https://github.com/Sumitshah00/h4ck1nsta/assets/149252561/30a180fb-41ea-43d0-9678-c47f1659c91a)